 Dr. Delissio received her B.S. in Biology from Tufts University where she was first introduced to tropical ecology.
 She then worked as a laboratory technician at M.I.T. where the C. elegans DNA she sequenced contributed to Nobel Prize-winning work on programmed cell death.
 She went on to complete her Ph.D. in Biology at Boston University where she studied tropical forest ecology in Malaysian Borneo with Richard Primack, one of the world's leading Conservation Biologists.
-Dr. Delissio is currently a Professor of Biology at Salem State University.
-Her research interests include climate change, tropical forests, small island ecology, and science education.
+Her current research interests include climate change, tropical forests, small island ecology, and science education.
 She is the author of a blog on the use of the arts to teach STEM disciplnes: http://stemtosteamihe.wordpress.com.

 Scientific research interests: